thomst08/OctoLight/README.md

 	- If this option is disabled, then the custom GCODE bellow this option will not function.

 - `Setup Custom GCODE`: This allows you to select what you would like the light to do when a set GCODE command is sent to the printer
-	- Default is 'OCTOLIGHT ON' and 'OCTOLIGHT OFF' for on and off respectively.
+	- Default is 'OCTOLIGHT ON', 'OCTOLIGHT OFF' and 'OCTOLIGHT DELAY OFF' for on, off and on with a delayed turn off respectively.
 	- These commands can be any command the user enters, these could be event commands for the printer (e.g.: M600) or custom commands.